JLaffey-CB/pipeline-intro-lab/README.md

 We'll add a post section to move the archiving, stashing and JUnit tests to make them conditional depending on the result of the stage.
 First save the Pipeline to a new branch called finished-pipeline.
 Using Code Pipeline editor (the Visual Editor does not support post steps yet) edit the stages as below:

-"	Fluffy Build stage:
+*	Fluffy Build stage:
-o	Move Archive the artifacts with a post success condition o	Move Stash with a post success condition
+  *	Move Archive the artifacts with a post success condition
+  *	Move Stash with a post success condition
-"	Fluffy Test stage:
+*	Fluffy Test stage:
-o	Move Junit test results to a post always condition in after each state (four total)
+  *	Move Junit test results to a post always condition in after each state (four total)

 Save your changes to the finished-pipeline branch and run.